Can you recruit a candidate based on culture fit?

 There are many benefits to hiring for cultural fit, including:

-• Improved employee engagement.
+• Improved employee engagement

-• Increased Staff retention.
+• Increased staff retention

-• Better Communication.
+• Better Communication

 As members of your team work in the same way and have similar values, they will be able to work better together and be happier in their role.

-Despite all of the benefits, there are pitfalls to avoid when hiring for cultural fit.
+Despite all the benefits though, there are pitfalls to avoid when hiring for cultural fit.
+When taking a narrow view, your team can become too similar.
+While this boosts confidence it can reduce creative problem solving.

 And more seriously, efforts to find a good fit could be seen as discriminatory, if not implemented correctly.

-This happens when attempts to hire those that will match your company’s values slips into just hiring people who act and think alike — sacrificing diversity.
+This happens when attempts to hire those that will match your company’s values slips into just hiring people who act and think alike—sacrificing diversity.

 You can avoid this by following a well-defined interview structure.
 Ensure you focus on the individual’s values and how they relate to your company’s goals.

+To ensure you stay compliant with the law, introduce a routine selection of culture fit questions into your interview process.
 This will standardise the way you measure a cultural fit test and avoid unconscious bias.

 Here are some of the best interview questions for cultural fit: